 We have created Ashuelot Concerts with this in mind.
 We believe that it is our duty to use our musical skills to inspire the kids in our community: Show them that anything is possible if you work hard enough in the right way; show them that it is ok to strive for perfection and equally ok to fail; show them that pressure doesn’t have to be a negative feeling and that with the right drive and determination, life can be nothing short of thrilling.
 We want to impress upon them that just like they need to exercise their body to stay fit and healthy, their mind is a muscle that needs a workout too, and nothing works the brain harder than trying to learn a new skill as difficult as a musical instrument.

 Our long-term aim is to build an organisation that constantly inspires the children in this area.
 We want every child in Keene to have access to one-to-one lessons on an instrument, whatever their financial situation, and we want to build an organisation that can support them on a daily basis in their practice.
 We believe that this will give the children in this area a huge advantage, it will improve academic performance and, most importantly, we believe it will give them the skills needed to be successful and ultimately, happy in life.
+This is an ambitious and expensive program and it will only be possible with your support.

 Help us turn this vision into a reality